-a new program/project of research and education in the arts at the Royal Academy of Fine Arts Antwerp
+a program/project of research and education in the arts at the Royal Academy of Fine Arts Antwerp

 Program as Process